-Typically, you will want to recover for two days before your children come to visit.
-They are not permitted in the Intensive Care Unit, but they may come to visit you on the recovery floor.
-By this time your drainage tubes have been removed, you will be out of bed, and you will start to have energy for little visitors.
+Young children are not permitted in the Intensive Care Unit, but they may visit you on the recovery floor after the first few days.
+By this time your drainage tubes will have been removed, and you will have the energy for little visitors.

 When will I leave the hospital?

 Most people are discharged from the hospital 4-7 days after the surgery.
 We do not discharge you before you are ready to be home; before discharge, you will need to climb a flight of stairs and walk 150 feet.
 Some undergoing surgery may need to go to an acute rehabilitation facility close to home, which our team will help to arrange for a seamless transition.